 As an adult I'm still frequenting the library, devouring the literature and resources offered.
 No one can predict what habits and interests will stick with a child.
 But if you never offer up the opportunities, the odds will always remain at zero.

-Mabel Yu is an assistant editor at NAEYC.
+Mabel Yu is an associate editor at NAEYC.